REVAMPING A VISION

 LOGO REVAMP

-The initial logo design faced issues with scalability and lost clarity when resized or used in monochromatic settings.
-To address this, I proposed a simplification of the logo, which involved the removal of the skyline, horizon, and sun elements.
+The initial logo design struggled with scalability and lost clarity when resized or viewed in monochrome.
+To resolve this, I proposed simplifying the logo by removing the skyline, horizon, and sun elements.

 TRUST, RELIABILITY, PROFESSIONALISM